 As dusk approaches, make a trip to Yik Mun, legendary home of what was once the best bao in the country and try the different flavours including the popular chicken curry, red bean and kaya with a hot cup of local coffee – a fitting end to an adventurous day.

 A 45-minute drive from KL, the tranquil village of Janda Baik is as far removed from the city as you can get in a day trip.
-A perfect escape from the hazy tumult of Kuala Lumpur, Janda Baik is nestled in green rain forest where you can unwind and enjoy the fresh air whilst enjoying a lazy, clear-water cruise.
+A perfect escape from the hazy tumult of Kuala Lumpur, Janda Baik is nestled in a green rain forest where you can unwind and enjoy the fresh air whilst enjoying a lazy, clear-water cruise.

 Go to A Little Farm on the Hill to show your little ones how their food is grown – this seven-acre farm is filled with beds of organic herbs and vegetables.
 The kids will love running around the farm and if they’re older, sign up for cooking or gardening classes to give them a feel of green living.
 Famous for its healthy lunches, book a slot for a feast where you’ll be served with lot of greens and delectable smoked meats.

 If you’re planning a weekend trip, stay at Enderong Resort – Janda Baik’s very own Shangri-La.
 The resort is a nature retreat surrounded by streams, hills and grassy areas – an oasis for the city kids.
-Wake up early and hike a nature trail near the resort where you may stumble upon a small waterfall or even do an archery class.
+Wake up early and hike a nature trail near the resort where you may stumble upon a small waterfall or even participate in an archery class.

 Peninsular Malaysia is home to the critically endangered Asian elephant and it’s distressing to know that with deforestation and land cleared for agriculture, these magnificent animals are diminishing in number.
 In 1974, the Elephant Management Unit was created by the Department of Wildlife and National Parks to relocate them to avoid human-elephant conflict.
 The unit started the Kuala Gandah Elephant Conservation Centre in 1989 located 110km away from KL in Pahang, which is home to orphaned animals and trained elephants used to help in the translocation of their wild compatriots.

 Arrive early and participate in the interesting activities like walking an interpretive trail where you can watch the young elephants roam around, video presentations of how the translocation process works, and the mahouts bathing their charges.
 If you’re expecting rides and shows where the animals are expected to perform, this isn’t for you.
 The kids will love feeding the elephants and there’s food (sugar cane or nuts) on sale; and everyone enjoys seeing them bathe in the river.
 There’s no entry fee per se, but a donation is expected and welcome and obviously goes back into the running of the centre.
-The centre is open daily from 8am to 4.45pm.